 Posted by Joshua on Saturday, April 16th, 2011

 The president’s speech yesterday was about a good as Bashar al-Assad could have done.
 If Assad’s first speech did him no favors, this one served him well.
 I was apprehensive at first when I saw him speaking without a written script, as he does not seem to have a professional speech writing staff that he trusts.
-But ultimately he was well served to show his personality, which is appealing.
-He was straight forward, serious and showed a studied understanding of the countries problems and his regimes short comings.
+But ultimately he was well served to show his personality, which can be appealing.
+He was straight forward, serious and showed a studied understanding of the country’s problems and his regime’s short comings.
 He began by recognizing the “fajwa” or gap that separates the people from the regime.
 This may have been the single most important line of his talk.
 The rest was to explain why that gap existed and what he would do to close it.
 He spoke about the “karama” or dignity of the people – also very important.

 We had all been watching the video of the hateful way that the men of al-Bayda near Banyas had been treated by the security agents from the neighboring town.
 They were laid face down in the central square of the town and trampled on by the security forces who accused them of being “khowna” or traitors.

 President Assad apologized for the blood that had been spilled.
 He said that all the fallen – both security and protesters – were martyrs.